Favour-Madubuko/DS_Project_1/README.md

 # A Guided Data Science Project
-This project is in progress and is to ensure data best practices
+This project is in progress and is to ensure data science best practices

 ## Tasks
 * To be constantly updated